-The dollar tree is my new favorite “go-to spot” for fall diy craft inspiration this year… have you seen the bright orange foam pumpkins there?!
-That’s exactly what i am using for today’s dollar tree find makeover craft today!
+The Dollar Tree store is my new favorite “go-to spot” for fall DIY craft inspiration this year… have you seen the bright orange foam pumpkins there?!
+That’s exactly what I am using for my fall-themed makeover craft today!

 Remove the stem and spray paint the pumpkin white.

 This helps prevent the bright orange color from showing through your book pages later.

 Using several pages from a thrift store book, tear a stack of book page pieces.

 My experience is that slightly smaller pieces work better at fitting the curves of the pumpkin, as opposed to larger pieces.

 Using a paint brush, start applying the mod podge to the surface of your pumpkin, in small areas at a time.
 Then, place your page pieces on the pumpkin, one at a time and brush a layer of mod podge over the pieces to adhere them to the pumpkin.